frolovilya/stm32-boot-explained/README.md

 ### .text
 Compiled programm code goes into this section in **FLASH** memory.

-The section starts from the flash's `ORIGIN` address.
-And `_etext` points to the last address of the section.
+The section starts from the flash's `ORIGIN` address, and `_etext` points to the last address of the section.

 ```c
 08000000 l    d  .text	00000000 .text
 08000c00 g       .text	00000000 _etext
 ```

-We could see the location of the functions, that we use in our bootloader file:
+We can see the location of the functions, that we use in our bootloader file:

 ```c
 080005c8 g     F .text	00000048 __libc_init_array